 Fig.4 (left): Cuticle (?) seen as a dark line covering

-a hole below the surface in Fig.1.
+a hole under the surface (below left in

 Fig.5 (right): Squeezed end of the bag in Fig.1 or end of stalk with